World’s largest business accelerator builds on its proven formula for readying cleantech entrepreneurs for market…

 Q: What kind of legal entity do I need in order to accept a prize?

-A: A startup can be a group of people who have formed a team to enter the competition/accelerator.
+A: A startup can be a group of people who have formed a team to apply for the Accelerator.
 However, a legal entity (corporation, LLC, or similar) must be created prior to receiving any prizes, and any such legal entity must have an ownership structure typical of an independent startup.

 Our prizes are not intended to subsidize corporate or university projects.
 The amount and source of any secured capital arrangements should be clearly identified in the team’s application.